davidpirogov/toon-llm/docs/IMPLEMENTATION.md

-# PyToon Python Implementation Guide
+# TOON LLM Python Implementation Guide

-Complete API reference and usage guide for the PyToon Python library.
+Complete API reference and usage guide for the TOON LLM Python library.

 ## Table of Contents